kaievns/nikolay.rocks/pages/Optimal Keyboard/2016-01-20-carpalx-project.md

 that is the reason why many don't feel Dvorak to be an overall improvement over QWERTY.

-After they done the analysis, they obviously tried to create a new layout.
+After they had done the analysis, they obviously tried to create a new layout.
 Which is what it is all about right?
 After some trials they created a set of [fully optimized layouts](http://mkweb.bcgsc.ca/carpalx/?full_optimization), which seem to greatly improve on top of both colemak and workman.

 I particularly like their QGMLWY layout.
 Just like Colemak it keeps the ZXCV keys in place, but it also has the S and Q where they are on QWERTY.
 That's great!
-Also, I find it interesting that they had moved all the vows to one side and syllables to the other.
-I bet it helps alot with hands alteration.
+Also, I find it interesting that they had moved all the vowels to one side and consonants to the other.
+I bet it helps a lot with hands alteration.

 ![](http://mkweb.bcgsc.ca/carpalx/images/qgmlwy.png)